michaelboth/EventAnalyzer/README.md

 In the 'Releases' section (right panel of the GitHub webpage, near the top), click on 'Latest' to get the latest release, including the pre-built viewer for Mac, Linux, or Windows.

 ## Prepare the OS Environment
-To instrument and build your application, the following is needed:
+To instrument and build Unikorn into your application, the following is needed:

 OS | Requirements
 --------|------------